 During the fall 2014 term SBVC produced 11,290 WSCH from CTE designated courses (8.05% of total WSCH).
 Between 2015 and 2025, there are projected to be approximately 1,280 average annual job openings for occupations related to CTE programs offered by SBVC in the service area (9.97% of all service area job openings).
-There are projected to be approximately 4,357 average annual job openings for occupations related to CTE programs offered by SBVC in the region during the same time period (9.86% of all regional job openings).
+There are projected to be approximately 4,357 average annual job openings for occupations related to CTE programs offered by SVCC in the region during the same time period (9.86% of all regional job openings).
 The College has an opportunity to expand its offerings of CTE courses to meet the anticipated future demand for skilled vocationally trained workers in the service area and region.

-During the fall 2014 term, SBVC generated 98,338 WSCH from 100 level and above transfer and general education courses.
-These courses support 79.2% of students who have identified their educational goal in 2014-2015 as BA/BS Degree after Associates, BA/BS Degree without Associates, and Associates/Vocational Degree without transfer.
-WSCH for 100 level and above transfer and general education courses is inclusive of CTE programs with degree and transfer patterns.
-The College intends to support and increase Associate degrees and transfer by providing greater access to 100 level and above courses.
+During the fall 2014 term SBVC produced 98,338 WSCH from courses that were not remedial level or CTE designated courses (70.09% of total WSCH).
+This can be assumed to be the approximate amount of WSCH generated by transfer/degree level courses.
+However, please note that a portion of WSCH generated by CTE designated courses are from transfer/degree level courses, and that there are non-remedial, non-CTE courses that are not required for transfer or a degree (Academic Advancement 010 for example).
+The courses generating the 98,338 WSCH support 79.2% of students who have identified their educational goal in 2014-15 as a BA/BS Degree after Associates, BA/BS Degree without Associates, and Associates/Vocational Degree without transfer.
+The College has an opportunity to support and increase Associate degrees and transfer by providing greater access to the above-mentioned classes.

-Labor Market Information CONSIDERATIONS FROM INTERNAL + EXTERNAL SCAN DATA COMPARISON (cont.)
+CONSIDERATIONS FROM INTERNAL + EXTERNAL SCAN DATA COMPARISON (cont.)